-Parliament vociferously debates on harsh punishment for rapists
+Parliament vociferously debates harsher punishment for rapists

 New Delhi, Dec 02: The Lok Sabha on Monday started vociferously debating on the ways to curb atrocities against women across the nation.
 In the winter session of Parliament Defence Minister Rajnath Singh suggested bringing a new law for tackle issues related to sexual abuse of women in the country.